 As Central Texas continues to navigate COVID-19 impacts, We Are Blood urgently asks our community to donate blood and platelets to prevent local blood shortages that put patients at risk.

 We Are Blood provides an essential service to Central Texas by ensuring lifesaving blood and platelet donations are collected and distributed to patients in need.
 First and foremost we want to let you know that the FDA has found no evidence that COVID-19 can be transmitted via blood transfusion.
 It is completely safe to donate blood and receive a blood transfusion.

 To ensure that we can keep our community safe while collecting blood donations, we have implemented the following protocols to reduce the risk of exposure to the coronavirus:

-- Donation appointments have been made mandatory at our donor centers and mobile drives to avoid crowding.
+- Donation appointments have been made mandatory at our donor centers to avoid crowding.

 - Every donation bed, interview booth, questionnaire computer, and squeeze ball at all donor centers and mobile blood drives are wiped down and cleaned after each donor’s use.

 - All donor center and mobile blood drive waiting rooms and canteen recovery areas are wiped down and cleaned every hour.